Capacity Isn’t All or Nothing — It’s Decision by Decision

 Keeping parents in the room after 18

-When your child hits 18, the law flips a switch.
-Overnight, you’re told you can’t make decisions for them anymore — not about their health, not about their money, not even about benefits that keep daily life afloat.
+When your child turns 18, the law flips a switch.
+Suddenly, you’re told you can’t make decisions for them anymore—not about their health, finances, or even benefits that keep daily life going.

-Professionals and agencies start talking over your head.
-And yet, you’re still the one holding it all together.
+Professionals and agencies start communicating over your head, but you’re still the one holding everything together.

 That’s where a Lasting Power of Attorney (LPA) comes in.
-Only young people aged 18 and over can create one.
-An LPA is a legal safeguard that makes sure you, as a parent or trusted supporter, still have a voice alongside them.
+Only young people aged 18 and over can create an LPA.
+It’s a legal safeguard that ensures you, as a parent or trusted supporter, continue to have a voice alongside your child in important decisions.

 The two types of lasting power of attorney